Authentication and Account Management¶

 Some OpenID Connect Providers use a slightly longer URL that already includes the user code, and then you don’t need to enter the user code in one of the next steps:

-You should now visit this URL.
+You should now visit this URL in your browser of choice.
 Usually, it is intentionally a short URL to make it feasible to type it instead of copy-pasting it (e.g. on another device).

 Authenticate with the OpenID Connect provider and, if requested, enter the user code shown in the message.
 When the URL already contains the user code, the page won’t ask for this code.

-Meanwhile, the openEO Python Client Library is actively polling the OpenID Connect provider and when you successfully complete the authentication and entering of the user code, it will receive the necessary tokens for authenticated communication with the back-end and print:
+Meanwhile, the openEO Python Client Library is actively polling the OpenID Connect provider and when you successfully complete the authentication, it will receive the necessary tokens for authenticated communication with the back-end and print:

 Authorized successfully.